Need help with your tracker or account? Get Support

 You want peace of mind, and the best for your furry friend.
 Find out which type of tracking device, a GPS or radio frequency pet tracker, will keep your furry friend safest in this post.

-Every pet parent knows the worry of losing their beloved dog or cat all too well.
+Every pet parent knows the worry of losing a beloved dog or cat all too well.
 And it’s not an unfounded worry – according to a study from Peeva, 1 in 3 pets goes missing during their lifetime.
 The good news is that nowadays, there is pet technology that can help.
 Maybe you’ve heard about radio frequency pet trackers, and you’re thinking, what are they exactly?
 And how do they work?
 Are they safe for pets?
 How to choose the right dog or cat tracker for your furry friend?
 We’ve got answers to all those questions.

 In this post, we’ll cover everything you need to know about radio frequency pet trackers, including how they fall short (literally) of modern GPS dog and cat trackers.
 And introduce you to the device that could save your dog’s life.